IU-PR/Capstone_project/content/docs/Groups/InnoCoTravel.md

 The Telegram bot will send you notifications regarding your request, whether you created it or responded to someone else's request.
 Additionally, it can serve as a convenient way to interact with the request.
 For example, you might receive a choice to join a driver who created a request.

+{{< hint danger >}}
+**Feedback**

+**Value Proposition**
+Good, stating for the value proposition.
+But it would be better if you wrote the solution.
+It’s ok to repeat it in another section

+One drawback I see here, that not all travellers will welcome strangers.
+Beside groups that you mention have taxi driver deliver people.
+Maybe you should focus how can you incorporate them?

+Use case is a bit weak.
+Try to think of more uses cases your solution will be used and by whom?

+**Lean startup question**
+- Very weak metric .
+Try to use NPS, Retention rate, visitors, number of users… etc try to google metrics to measure success in building products

+**AI**
+We mean here will utilise AI applications in your solution.
+Not what ai tools you used during development

+Vision Of The Project
+Good

+**Overall**
+Very good report!
+But try to think more about AI utilizing.
+And explain more on the use cases
+5/5

+_Feedback by Moofiy_
+{{< /hint >}}